 HTML stands for Hypertext Markup Language.
-It is one of the main web development languages used to build web pages.
+It is used to structure web pages and one of the most important web development technologies.

-- HTML files can be used to improve organic search engine optimization (SEO) and user experience.
+- A well written HTML code can improve organic search engine optimization (SEO).

-- A well written HTML markup can make a page perform better whether we want to increase sales, engage users, or achieve other results.
+- Good HTML markup can make a page perform better whether we want to increase sales, engage users, or simply provide high-value-content.

 What can HTML do?

 HTML elements have a consistent appearance (or style) across browsers, websites, and apps.
 Most visitors are familiar with these default styles as they have already seen and used them.
 Hence with HTML alone we can effectively indicate a lot of things to our users:

 - Which elements they can click on to access other pages or trigger actions.